railwayapp/nixpacks/CONTRIBUTING.md

 Thanks for your interest in contributing to this project!
 PRs and issues are welcome.

-For larger changes, please first make an [RFC issue](https://github.com/railwayapp/nixpacks/issues).
-You can follow along with the roadmap in the [GitHub project](https://github.com/railwayapp/nixpacks/projects/1).
+For larger changes, please start a discussion by [creating an issue](https://github.com/railwayapp/nixpacks/issues/new?assignees=&labels=&template=feature_request.yml&title=Nixpacks+Feature+Request).

 ## How to contribute